-i) Tax Supported Capital Financing
+i) Tax Supported Capital Reserves

 To meet the Region of Peel's long-term capital requirements while maintaining financial stability, staff use a 20-year capital forecast to assess the adequacy of Tax Supported capital reserves.
-Based on the evaluation of the capital plan to address Tax Supported state of good repair, service enhancement and non-Development Charge growth requirements, it is estimated that approximately \$4.8 billion is required over the next 20 years for Tax Supported Regionally Controlled services.
+Based on the evaluation of the capital plan to address Tax Supported state of good repair, service enhancement and non-Development Charge growth requirements, it is estimated that approximately \$5.7 billion is required over the next 20 years for Tax Supported Regionally Controlled services including state of good repair of Peel Living housing stock.

 Current reserve levels and contributions are not adequate to address the Region's 20-year Tax Supported Capital requirements.
-Staff are projecting a shortfall of \$1.3 billion by the end of year 2040 (see Appendix IV for details).
-To mitigate the gap, it is proposing that a one per cent infrastructure levy increase be included in the 2021 Budget and in each of the next five years up to and including the 2026 Budget.
+Staff are projecting a shortfall of \$2.0 billion by the end of year 2041.
+This figure has increased from the previous year as it now also reflects the projected capital reserve shortfall of Peel Living.
+To mitigate the gap, it is proposing that a one per cent infrastructure levy increase be included in the 2022 Budget and in each of the next eight years up to and including the 2030 Budget.
+Please refer to Appendix IV for details.

-ii) Utility Rate Supported Capital Financing
+ii) Utility Rate Supported Capital Reserves

 Similar to Tax Supported services, staff use a 20-year capital forecast to assess the capital reserve adequacy for Utility Rate Supported services.
-It is estimated, based on the evaluation of the state of good repair capital requirements, that approximately \$5.9 billion is required over the next 20 years for Utility Rate funded services including Water and Wastewater (inflation adjusted).
+It is estimated, based on the evaluation of the state of good repair capital requirements, that approximately \$6.8 billion is required over the next 20 years for Utility Rate funded services including Water and Wastewater (inflation adjusted).

-Current reserve levels and contributions are not sufficient to address the Region's 20-year Utility Rate supported capital plan.
-Staff are projecting a shortfall of \$1.1 billion by the end of year 2040 (see Appendix IV for details).
-In the 2020 budget, staff had forecast that a 5 per cent infrastructure levy would be needed for two more years.
-In the 2021 Budget, it is proposing that the Council continue with the 5 per cent infrastructure levy increase and implement it each year for two more years until 2023.
-This estimate may change as the overall financial sustainability of the utility rate program is being reviewed.
+Current reserve levels and contributions are not sufficient to address the Region's 20-year Utility Rate Supported Capital plan.
+Staff are projecting a shortfall of \$1.6 billion by the end of year 2041.
+In the 2021 Budget, it is proposing that the Council continue with the five per cent infrastructure levy increase and implement it each year for three more years until 2025.
+Please refer to Appendix IV for details.
+This estimate may change due to the review of the Utility Long Term Financial Plan.